Erikas-Ramanauskas/Milestone-Project-1/README.md

 - Google maps was a simple copy paste code from [Google maps](https://www.google.com/maps) website by searching for address then having option to press buton "Share", which led to "Embed a map" were the code is found and coudl be copy pasted

+- Responsivnes for Google maps Iframe was solved using [5 Ways To Add Responsive Google Maps To Your Website](https://blog.duda.co/responsive-google-maps-for-your-website) blog.

 - Hamburger button effect was made using [This video](https://www.youtube.com/watch?v=vJ85fm4m7lw).

 - Navigation link hover effect idea come from [This video](https://www.youtube.com/watch?v=aswRKAjjWuE)

+- Svg colour change from carousel adjustment I found [on this blog](https://css-tricks.com/almanac/properties/f/filter/)

 ### Content